 Northern Peru: Across the Marañon - Birding Tour

 Northern Peru is a land of stark contrasts, from the desolate coastal dunes of the Sechura Desert and dry Tumbesian forests through the awe-inspiring depths of the Marañon Canyon, to the lush cloudforests of the eastern slopes of the Andes.
 This tour explores an incredibly diverse area with numerous fantastic endemics, and we target almost all of them.
-In the last ten years, the infrastructure has improved amazingly, and we stay in some superb and memorable lodges and hotels, many of them with great feeders.
+The infrastructure has improved tremendously in recent years, and we stay in some superb and memorable lodges and hotels, many of them with great feeders.

 Ready to Book?

 Other Tour Details:

 Your international flights arrive in Lima, the capital city of Peru.
 We’ll spend the night in a nice hotel next to the terminal, so there is no need for long airport transfers into the city center.